agude/agude.github.io/_posts/2018-05-14-my_phd_thesis.md

-For example, in that second set of cuts I required two electrons, one with very high energy and in the middle of the detector (where we get the most accurate measurement), and one other electron with a little less energy anywhere in the detector.
-Before we count the events, we have to figure out how many of them are background (which do not count).
+For example, in that second set of cuts I required two electrons, one with very high energy and in the middle of the detector (where we get the most accurate measurement), and one other with a little less energy anywhere in the detector.
+Even with this selection some background events slip through;
+figuring out how many is most of the work done in my thesis, because when we count up events, we do not count the background.

 The way we try to figure out what the background looks like is through [Monte Carlo experiments (MC)][mc] where we generate virtual data using the math